ThatsMassy/Lab_fis_Open/README.md

 The script will recognize if you're running on an ARM-Based GNU/Linux Distro, it will automatically download and install ARM specific packages instead of the x86 ones

+## Running on macOS (Only ARM supported at the moment, still testing out things)

+1) You will need brew installed (https://brew.sh)

+2) Run as root install_mac.sh

+3) When prompted install the arduino ide

 ## Tested on (Debian Based)

 Ubuntu 20.04 LTS